benjaminbollen/integration-tests/README.md

 This repo provides shell scripts for two testing goals:

-1) use circle-ci for automated testing but manage the docker machines ourselves
+1) use circle-ci to boot docker machines and run tests on them

-2) run a suite of cross-repository tests when a repo pushes to a "staging" branch
+2) run a suite of cross-repository tests when certain repos push to a "staging" branch

-Since docker on circle is anything but fun, we assume repos that want to run integration tests have their own tests to run before the integration tests, and that these will run using our provisioned docker machines.
+We assume repos that want to run integration tests have their own tests to run along with the integration tests, and that these will also run using our provisioned docker machines.

 Testing with docker-machine